 Co-Founder and Board Chair

-Kalyn is nationally known for her work on the start-up and growth of social-purpose businesses focused on creating quality jobs in low-wage sectors including health care, childcare, landscaping and eco-cleaning.
+Kalyn (she/her) is nationally known for her work on the start-up and growth of social-purpose businesses focused on creating quality jobs in low-wage sectors including health care, childcare, landscaping and eco-cleaning.
 She also assists nonprofits with increasing leadership capacity, fund development and disseminating effective programs.

 Kalyn holds a doctorate in Planning from the Massachusetts Institute of Technology (MIT) and has been adjunct faculty at Bainbridge Graduate Institute, where she has taught courses on Business and Social Justice.
 As a member of Congregation Shir Tikvah’s leadership, she was part of a small team leading its growth effort, which resulted in a 45% increase in the congregation’s membership.

 Shoshana Gugenheim (she/her) is an artist, Torah scribe, essayist, and educator crossing disciplines to bring diverse groups of people together in intimate and unexpected ways.
 A social agitator, immersed in Jewish tradition and ritual, inspired by craft and beauty, her studio and collaborative works invite participants into borderlands.
 She is among the first of contemporary Jewish women to work as a traditional Torah scribe and is the founding director of Women of the Book which premiered at the Jerusalem Biennale 2015.
 Shoshana’s diverse works address the place of women in traditional Jewish practice, contemplations and conversations on death and dying and other loss, ethical parchment making and place-based knowledge.
 Shoshana spent 20 years living in Israel where she worked with Jewish and Arab communities to bridge communication and create dialogue through art making.
 Today she resides with her family in Portland, OR where she is an MFA candidate in Contemporary Art Practice at Portland State University.